 This guide has been updated in July 2019 to reflect our new tasting note search engine - some of the functionality described below is still pending and will be released soon.

-I recently wrote an overall guide to how our new site works.
-This article is a little more specific, a guide about how to use this site's tasting-notes search facility.
-Our tasting-notes database now contains well over 100,000 wine reviews, so any system to navigate such large numbers inevitably becomes somewhat involved.
+This article is a guide about how to use this site's tasting-notes search facility.
+Our tasting-notes database now contains hundreds of thousands of wine reviews, so any system to navigate such large numbers inevitably becomes somewhat involved.
 Here, we look at the basics of how to find the wines you are looking for, including a few handy tips.

 Step one: finding the tasting note search form

 From any page, simply click on Tasting notes in the main navigation menu.
 On desktop view, it is visible in the menu bar across the top of the window.
 In mobile and tablet view it is accessed by opening the drop-down menu in the top-left corner of the screen.

 On desktop view, our tasting notes landing page shows four tabs of highlights, including recently added standalone notes, top ten producers, top ten vintages and top ten wines for drinking now.
 The search panel can be seen to the left of the page.
 On mobile and tablet view, the search panel is revealed by clicking the show filters button.

 Entering a term in the keyword search box will automatically produce a series of possible matches.
 You can click on any of these specific wines or producers, or search for that term in across the entire tasting note database by clicking the top ‘in all categories’ match.
 This will return all results which feature that word in all fields.
 It may be useful to use the filters to refine your search.
 Alternatively, you can use multiple keywords.
 So, searching for Chablis 2012 generates a list of that appellation from only that vintage.

 If you wish to search for a term within the description of the wine, the tasting note itself, tick the checkbox immediately below the keyword search box.
 For example, if you do this for the term GV, you will find all the wines we have flagged as good value.